 Applicants who are either U.S. citizens or non-U.S. citizens are required to submit results from either the SAT or ACT.
 The admissions office does not have a preference, and you are not required to submit results from both tests.
 We do recommend taking both tests at least once-some students perform dramatically different between the two exams, and the results might pleasantly surprise you.
-For high school students in the class of 2017, we will be accepting both the current SAT and the redesigned SAT.
+We accept both the SAT I and the redesigned SAT.

 Please note that Kenyon "super-scores" all results.
 This means that we will automatically compute a new composite score for both the SAT and ACT, if you've taken either test more than once.
 For instance, if you sat for the SAT three times, send all three results to our office and we'll take the highest individual section scores (Critical Reading, Math and Writing) from the three exams.
 Members of the admissions committee will officially view only this new composite 'super-score' when considering your application.